econ122-f25/github-classroom-for-students/README.md

 ### Steps for getting setup with Git, GitHub, and RStudio
 0. **Read a little about Git/GitHub/R** to understand better why we are using this particular combination of tools (https://happygitwithr.com/big-picture.html)
 1. **Install Git**.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 6.2.
 Mac users can follow Option 1 in 6.3 if comfortable, otherwise follow Option 2.
-Below, I show how you would access the terminal on a Mac, as well as how to enter the commands given in the link.
-Windows users should consult the video posted under Resources

 2. **Register for account on GitHub (https://github.com/).** We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager)